Requirements & Supported Environments

 edw.Instance FQDN

-Primary gateway for Enterprise Data Warehouse (EDW) A feature available for Web Stack and Virtual Appliance customers.
-This feature is used to create custom reports using data from resources managed by Virtual Appliance.
-This data can then be used with common Business Intelligence tools such as Crystal Reports, Domo, Tableau, and others..
+Primary gateway for Enterprise Data Warehouse (EDW) A feature used to create custom reports using data from resources managed by Virtual Appliance.
+Available for use only with the Windows operating system (OS) and a Microsoft SQL Server database.
+This data can then be used with common business intelligence (BI) tools, such as Crystal Reports, Domo, and Tableau..
 Used to offload data for analytics.

 pivcac.Instance FQDN